 Pyroshock is often referred to as pyrotechnic shock.
 For the purpose of this document, initiation of a pyrotechnic device will result in an effect that is referred to as a "pyroshock."
 "Pyroshock" refers to the localized intense mechanical transient response of materiel caused by the detonation of a pyrotechnic device on adjacent structures.
 A number of devices are capable of transmitting such intense transients to a materiel.
-In general, the sources may be described in terms of their spatial distribution - point sources, line sources and combined point and line sources (paragraph 6.1, reference a).
+In general, the sources may be described in terms of their spatial distribution - point sources, line sources and combined point and line sources (reference a).
 Point sources include explosive bolts, separation nuts, pin pullers and pushers, bolt and cable cutters and pyro-activated operational hardware.
 Line sources include flexible linear shape charges (FLSC), mild detonating fuses (MDF), and explosive transfer lines.
-Combined point and line sources include Vband (Marmon) clamps.
+Combined point and line sources include V-band (Marmon) clamps.
 The loading from the pyrotechnic device may be accompanied by the release of structural strain energy from structure preload or impact among structural elements as a result of the activation of the pyrotechnic device.
 Use this method to evaluate materiel likely to be exposed to one or more pyroshocks in its lifetime.
-Pyroshocks are generally within a frequency range between 100 Hz and 1,000,000 Hz, and a time duration from 50microseconds to not more than 20 milliseconds.
+Pyroshocks are generally within a frequency range between 100 Hz and 1,000,000 Hz, and a time duration from 50 microseconds to not more than 20 milliseconds.
 Acceleration response amplitudes to pyroshock may range from 300 g to 300,000 g.
 The acceleration response time history to pyroshock will, in general, be very oscillatory and have a substantial rise time, approaching 10 microseconds.
 In general, pyroshocks generate material stress waves that will excite materiel to respond to very high frequencies with wavelengths on the order of sizes of micro electronic chip configurations.
 Because of the limited velocity change in the structure brought about by firing of the pyrotechnic device, and the localized nature of the pyrotechnic device, structural resonances of materiel below 500 Hz will normally not be excited and the system will undergo very small displacements with small overall structural/mechanical damage.
 The pyroshock acceleration environment in the neighborhood of the materiel will usually be highly dependent upon the configuration of the materiel and the intervening structure.
-The materiel or its parts may be in the near-field, mid-field or far-field of the pyrotechnic device with the pyroshock environment in the near-field being the most severe, and that in the mid-field or far-field less severe.
-In general, some structure intervenes between the materiel and location of the pyrotechnic device that results in the "mid-field," and "farfield."
-There is now agreement on classifying pyroshock intensity according to the characteristics of "near-field," "mid-field," and "far-field."
-However, the specific frequencies and acceleration amplitudes may differ in various documents.
-This document reflects the current consensus for three regions according to simulation techniques as "near-field," "mid-field," and "far-field" for which the definitions are provided in paragraph 1.2.4.
+The materiel or its parts may be in the near-field or far-field of the pyrotechnic device with the pyroshock environment in the near-field being the most severe, and that in the far-field the least severe.
+There is not unanimous agreement on classifying pyroshock intensity according to the characteristics of a "near-field" and a "far-field."
+It has been suggested that three fields be used for intensity classification, i.e., a "mid-field" in pyroshock intensity intervening between the "near-field" and the "far-field."
+This document reflects the current consensus on other than spacecraft material to restrict pyroshock intensity classification to "near-field" and "far-field" for which the definitions are provided in paragraph 1.2.3.
+In general, some structure intervenes between the materiel and location of the pyrotechnic device.